srvrco/getssl/README.md

 # Acme Challenge Location.
 The first line for the domain, the following ones for each additional domain.
 # If these start with ssh: then the next variable is assumed to be the hostname and the rest the location.
 # An ssh key will be needed to provide you with access to the remote server.
-# If these start with ftp: then the next variables are ftpuserid:ftppassword:servername:ACL_location
+# If these start with ftp: or sftp: then the next variables are userid:password:servername:ACL_location
 ACL=('/var/www/example.com/web/.well-known/acme-challenge'
      'ssh:server5:/var/www/example.com/web/.well-known/acme-challenge'
      'ftp:ftpuserid:ftppassword:example.com:/web/.well-known/acme-challenge')